isc-projects/bind9/doc/arm/reference.rst

    :tags: server, security
    :short: Specifies the path to a file containing the private TLS key for a connection.

-    Path to a file containing the private TLS key to be used for the connection.
+    This indicates the path to a file containing the private TLS key to be used for the connection.

 .. namedconf:statement:: cert-file
    :tags: server, security
    :short: Specifies the path to a file containing the TLS certificate for a connection.

-    Path to a file containing the TLS certificate to be used for the connection.
+    This indicates the path to a file containing the TLS certificate to be used for the connection.

 .. namedconf:statement:: ca-file
    :tags: server, security
    :short: Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates.

-    Path to a file containing trusted CA authorities' TLS certificates used to verify remote peer certificates.
-Specifying this option enables remote peer certificates' verification.
+    This indicates the path to a file containing trusted CA authorities' TLS certificates, used to verify remote peer certificates.
+Specifying this option enables verification of remote peer certificates.
 For incoming connections, specifying this option makes BIND require a valid TLS certificate from a client.
-In the case of outgoing connections, if :any:`remote-hostname` is not specified, then the remote server IP address is used instead.
+In the case of outgoing connections, if :any:`remote-hostname` is not specified, the remote server IP address is used instead.

 .. namedconf:statement:: dhparam-file
    :tags: server, security
    :short: Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites.

-    Path to a file containing Diffie-Hellman parameters, which is needed to enable the cipher suites depending on the Diffie-Hellman ephemeral key exchange (DHE).
+    This indicates the path to a file containing Diffie-Hellman parameters, which is needed to enable the cipher suites depending on the Diffie-Hellman ephemeral key exchange (DHE).
 Having these parameters specified is essential for enabling perfect forward secrecy capable